 Also, you will have to decide what happens if someone is caught.
 Do they have to return to their own base to start again, or are they out of the game until someone rescues them?

-You can buy a glow in the dark capture the flag game from Amazon to play at night, which is usually the favourite time for the game to be played.
+You can buy a to play at night, which is usually the favourite time for the game to be played.

 Paintball is the most one of the most obvious military themed team building activities.
 Firing paint pellets at each other at a designated paintball place is easy to do.
 Just pay and turn up.
 They provide all of the equipment and instruction.
 The key consideration is whether your players are happy to participate.
 I have been to several kids paintball parties where children under 13 have been invited and both boys and girls can find it a bit scary because they don’t know what to expect.
 Or, it may just not be their thing.
 If you aren’t happy getting hit with a paint pellet that stings then you won’t want to play, and you shouldn’t be forced to either.